 There are a lot of people who are here to help.
-Your Family Service Worker (FSW) caseworker is the DCFS person whose job it is to look out for you.
-However, if you are placed in a different county from your home county, you may also have a secondary FSW caseworker.
-Both your primary and secondary FSW caseworkers will help you understand why you are here.
-Every situation is different so you should talk to your FSW caseworker about why you are in foster care.
+Your caseworker from your county of origin is the DCFS person whose job it is to look out for you.
+However, if you are placed in a different county from your home county, you may also have a resident county caseworker.
+Both your county of origin and resident county caseworkers will help you understand why you are here.
+Every situation is different so you should talk to your caseworker about why you are in foster care.